Taylor Yard Parcel G2

-The City is developing a plan to clean up the southern portion of the Site called Paseo del Rio.
-The Mountains Recreation and Conservation Association (MRCA) is leasing an easement from the city and will work with the City to perform the cleanup and develop the easement for recreational use.
+The City is developing a plan to cleanup the riveredge portion of the Site in an initial public access project.
+This area is called Paseo del Rio.
+The Mountains Recreation and Conservation Authority (MRCA) purchased a multipurpose easement from the City and will work with the City to perform the cleanup and develop the easement for public access and habitat restoration.

 The Site may become part of a larger project in the future.

 DTSC will be mailing out a Community Survey April 2020.